 Durability and Reliability of Medical Polymers

-- M Jenkins, University of Birmingham, UK (Volume 1)
+- Mike Jenkins, University of Birmingham, UK (Volume 1)

 Given the widespread use of polymers in medical devices, the durability and reliability of this material in use is an area of critical importance.
 Durability and reliability of medical polymers reviews the performance of both bioresorbable and non-bioresorbable medical polymers.